mstksg/inCode/copy/entries/io-monad-harmful.md

-In the tradition of "considered harmful" posts, this post's title is intentionally misleading and designed to incite controversy --- or at least grab your attention :D
+In the tradition of "considered harmful" posts, this post's title is intentionally misleading and designed to incite controversy --- or at least grab your attention.
+Because of this, please take my exaggerations in this article for what they are :)

-I don't mean that this "IO Monad" is something to be avoid.
+Anyways, I don't mean that this "IO Monad" is something to be avoid.
 What I mean is that the phrase "IO Monad"...it's got to go.
 It has its usages, but 99.9% of times it is used, it is used improperly.
 So let's go ahead with stopping this nonsense once and for all, okay?